Aliases for GRIN2D Gene

 N-methyl-D-aspartate (NMDA) receptors are a class of ionotropic glutamate receptors.
 NMDA channel has been shown to be involved in long-term potentiation, an activity-dependent increase in the efficiency of synaptic transmission thought to underlie certain kinds of memory and learning.
 NMDA receptor channels are heteromers composed of the key receptor subunit NMDAR1 (GRIN1) and 1 or more of the 4 NMDAR2 subunits: NMDAR2A (GRIN2A), NMDAR2B (GRIN2B), NMDAR2C (GRIN2C), and NMDAR2D (GRIN2D). [provided by RefSeq, Mar 2010]

 GeneCards Summary for GRIN2D Gene

 GRIN2D (Glutamate Ionotropic Receptor NMDA Type Subunit 2D) is a Protein Coding gene.
 Diseases associated with GRIN2D include Epileptic Encephalopathy, Early Infantile, 46 and Undetermined Early-Onset Epileptic Encephalopathy.
-Among its related pathways are Calcium signaling pathway and RET signaling.
-GO annotations related to this gene include ionotropic glutamate receptor activity and NMDA glutamate receptor activity.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and RET signaling.
+Gene Ontology (GO) annotations related to this gene include ionotropic glutamate receptor activity and NMDA glutamate receptor activity.
 An important paralog of this gene is GRIN2C.

 NMDA receptors are members of the ionotropic class of glutamate receptors, which also includes Kainate and AMPA receptors.
 NMDA receptors consist of NR1 subunits combined with NR2 (A-D) or NR3 (A-B) subunits.
 The ligand-gated channel is permeable to cations.